Chapter 13 Bankruptcy

 Chapter 13 bankruptcy is a repayment plan, like debt consolidation, but it fixes all the problems.

 You don’t want to repay debt, but sometimes you have to.
 Chapter 13 bankruptcy is when you pay credit debt back, freezing interest, and with peace of mind knowing the credit cards can’t sue you.
-You don’t pay all of your debt, only what you can.
+You usually don’t pay all of your debt, only what you can.
 Many bankruptcy attorneys don’t do Chapter 13 bankruptcy because there’s a lot to it.
 But this bankruptcy lawyer does.

 But Why – I Don’t Want to Repay